Glotzt Nicht So Romantisch!—Funny Games vs Funny Games

 Haneke: No, the prop lady didn’t follow my instructions.

 Nobody has ever created a cinematic carbon copy like this.
 Jørgen Leth, remaking his short The Perfect Human under Lars Von Trier’s kosh in The Five Obstructions, was given changes to incorporate.
 Gus Van Sant directed a colourised version of Psycho from the 1960 script—but of course that was not his own film, and the remake not quite shot-for-shot.
 Hitchcock himself revisited The Man Who Knew Too Much in 1956 but told screenwriter John Michael Hayes not to watch his 1934 original.
 LA Takedown was Michael Mann practicing for Heat, but he expanded the story by more than an hour.

 With Funny Games US, Haneke’s belligerent adherence to the 1997 template is a bold statement in itself.
 He says in Haneke par Haneke that there are sequences he would film differently if he approached them for the first time today—so it’s not as if he believed the original was beyond improvement.
 But for one thing it worked so well, provoking critics and riling audiences, and why fix something that ain’t broke?
-More importantly, the original was Haneke’s reaction to a certain kind of film, and from 1997 to 2007 we went from Scream to Saw—or, if you like, from playful and self-reflective violence to just plain violence.
+More importantly, the original was Haneke’s reaction to a certain kind of film, and from 1997 to 2007 mainstream horror went from Scream to Saw—or, if you like, from playful and self-reflective violence to just plain violence.
 The precision-remake of Funny Games is Haneke’s reminder that we have left a problem unaddressed.